Intimacy Counselling Client Contract

 Missed Appointments and Late Cancellations etc.

-We try to be flexible with clients changing appointment times to suit.
-If you get sick or busy and doubt you’ll make the appointment, please contact us 2 business days before to let us know.
+Your counsellor may try to be flexible with changing appointment times.
+If you get sick or busy and doubt you’ll make the appointment, please contact your counsellor 2 business days before to let them know.
 If you are late your appointment will still have to finish on time to be fair to the next client.
 Repeated and/or last minute cancellations result in a full session amount being charged.

 Confidentiality & Limits to Confidentiality

-In most cases the fact that you are seeing us, and anything you might say to us, is private and we will not tell anyone else about this without your permission.
+In most cases the fact that you are seeing your therapist, what you share with your therapist, and anything you might say to us, is private and we will not tell anyone else about this without your permission.
 There are exceptions to this privacy:

 1. With your permission we will liaise with other health professionals involved in your care to assist you in receiving the best possible care.
-If you have been referred to us, we will normally ask your permission to liaise with the referrer, usually just to acknowledge the referral.
 If you have other professionals involved in your on-going care it is in your interests that we liaise with them in order to coordinate the help you are receiving.
 This still requires your permission.

-2. If there is a situation where you or someone else are at risk of serious harm, which we could prevent by breaking confidentiality, then we will act to prevent that harm.
-Unless there is an emergency or it would increase the risk of harm we would still try to discuss this with you first.
+2. If there is a situation where you or someone else is at risk of serious harm, which could be prevented by breaking confidentiality, then we/your therapist will act to prevent that harm.
+Unless there is an emergency or it would increase the risk of harm we/they would still try to discuss this with you first.

 3. If your therapy is being paid for by someone else they will need to know whether or not you are attending.
-Where it is being paid for by an agency such as ACC, insurance company, your employer, CYFS etc, there is likely to be an obligation to report basic information about the therapy.
+There is likely to be an obligation to report basic information about the therapy.
 Your therapist will normally consult you about what is going to be reported.

-4. We do not release therapy files to clients for use in court proceedings unless ordered.
+4. We do not release therapy files to anyone for use in court proceedings unless ordered.
 This is not their intended use and they are too open to misinterpretation.

 Notes & Files

-We keep a record of each session on file while we are working with you.
-We do keep notes securely after therapy in case you choose to return at any stage.
+We/therapists keep records of each session on file while working with you.
+Notes are securely kept after therapy, in case you choose to return at any stage.

 Contact Outside of Therapy

-We are only able to offer limited support outside of session times.
-We are willing to make extra appointments as our schedules permit.
-It is OK for you to phone, text, and e mail us if you need to but remember that we may not be able to talk for long, you might get our voicemail, and it may take us a while to get back to you.
+It is OK for you to phone, text, and email your therapist.
+However, you need to remember that they may not be able to talk for long, you might get our voicemail, and it may take them a while to get back to you.
 In a crisis situation you will need to rely on public crisis services such as Lifeline (0800 543 354) or your local Mental Health team.
+ECS offers limited support outside of regular hours.

 I/we have read and understood the above outline of issues that may affect therapy/online therapy and I am/we are happy to agree to therapy under the conditions outlined above.

--I have read the terms and conditions of Intimacy Counselling and agree to them.
+-I have read the terms and conditions of Intimacy Counselling Limited and agree to them.

 -I realize I have had a chance to ask any questions and discuss anything I choose.